michaeljf00/rpicsbot/README.md

   - Keywords: description, summary, overview
 - Alternate Descriptions
   - The user can get more info on required computer science courses but querying for info on the course name or its number within a list.
 The number is an alternate description for the referent object, the required computer science course.
 [NEW, 9/10/22]
-- Acknowledgements & continuers
+- Acknowledgements & Continuers
   - Ground a question with an answer, forming an adjancency pair.
 If the user asks some form of a question, prefix the answer with "Yes, " if there's an available answer.
 Otherwise, prefix it with "No, ".
+Both prefixes are known as continuers and serve to continue a conversation.
 [NEW, 9/10/22]

 Bot Name in Pandora's Sandbox: rpicsbot